codekow/G-010S-AP/README.md

-# G-010S-AP
+# G-010S-A / G010S-P

 ## Introduction

-This repository is meant to gather all available information on the G-010S-A and G010S-P GPON SFP, including firmware(s) and modifications.
+This repository is meant to gather all available information on the G-010S-A and G010S-P GPON SFP, including known firmware(s) and modifications.

+Please use authoritative sources and known hashes to verify your firmware.
+The license associated with this repo does not represent software included in binary files (firmware).

 ## Backup